fll-pigeons/gamechangers/docs/radiusTurnsTutorial.md

 Δθ = 360v / r * 2 pi

-should actually rearrange to:

-Δθ = 360v / r * 2 pi

 so you can make a function that takes as input 2 of either speed, radius, degrees/second and spits out the other one I assume you would want to input speed and radius and receive turning rate, so use the last equation

-let me know if it doesn't work

-function that we created:
+# function that we created:

 ```
 def radiusTurnMotorDistance(radius, drive_speed = 200, turn_angle=180):